LEC Airfield was part of the LEC Refrigeration Company, just north east of the town, and is a big part of Bognor’s rich history.

 Having no hangar, at the time, the aeroplane was tethered to one corner of the field, and eventually the addition of an electrified fence successfully warded off the inquisitive cattle.
 Whenever there was a ‘scramble’ (R.A.F. term for ‘getting airborne’) the cattle had to be driven clear of the take-off strip, and then repeated for landing.
 It was during one memorable take-off that one of the cows had eluded the ‘drive officer,’ and its own good decided to stand up out of the long grass just as the Auster became airborne.
-The ‘rebel’ suffered little more than a broken horn and gave birth to a bonnie wee calf a few eeks later.
-The Auster ended up on its nose with a broken propeller, and the Pilot (by then, Johnnie ‘Roger’ Jonhson) giving birth to twins and a few well chosen words.
+The Auster ended up on its belly with a collapsed undercarriage.
+The Pilot (Johnny ‘Roger’ Johnson) and passenger had to kick the doors out to escape.
+Johnny calmly gave the passenger a fire extinguisher whilst he looked after the cow.
+The cow suffered little more than a broken horn and gave birth to a bonnie wee calf a few weeks later.

 Miles M.38 Messenger Mk.2A G-AKDF Reg to Longford Engineering Co Ltd 9.6.48; re-reg to Wolverhampton Aviation Ltd, Wolverhampton 9.11.50.